Insigura/molecool/README.md

 A Python package for analyzing and visualizing xyz files.
 This repository is currently under development.
 To do installation in development mode, download this repository and type 'pip install -e.' in the repository directory.

-This package requires the following:
-- Numpy
-- matplotlib

 ### Copyright